Last Updated on March 17, 2022

 Sand Dunes in Southern Colorado

-Great Sand Dunes – Alamosa, CO
+Great Sand Dunes – Alamosa

-Colorado’s Great Sand Dunes are the tallest in North America.
+Colorado’s Great Sand Dunes are the tallest in the US and North America.
 The highest one, Star Dune, is 750 feet tall and over 8,000 feet tall.
 The dune field itself, besides having high dunes, is wide.
 The Great Sand Dunes National Park in Colorado’s San Luis Valley occupies 39 square miles.
 The closest town is Alamosa, but the cities of Duncan, Denver and Colorado Springs are also nearby.

 Not only because of their incredible scale, but also because of their scenic position on a grassy high plain set against a spectacular mountain backdrop, these dunes are truly magnificent.
 The rifting and uplifting of a geological plate created the nearby Sangre de Cristo Mountains, while the San Juan Mountains were formed by volcanic activity on the opposite side of the valley.